If you would like to receive further information on the National Innovation and Science Agenda, please subscribe to our email updates.

 Emma's startup journey to market

 Collaboration is about our brightest minds in research and business working together to create novel solutions and job-creating enterprises.
-Businesses that collaborate on innovation with research organisations are three times more likely to experience productivity growth, improved sales and exporting activity.
+Businesses that collaborate on innovation with research organisations are three times more likely to experience productivity growth.

 Despite these benefits, Australia’s rate of collaboration between industry and researchers (at 2-3%) is currently the lowest in the OECD.
 Australian businesses do not have as much internal research expertise as key comparator countries either.
 At 43%, Australia’s proportion of researchers employed in business is significantly lower than countries such as Germany (56%), South Korea (79%) and Israel (84%).